-Inferior vena cava (IVC) filters are used to prevent pulmonary embolism (PE) in people who have or are at risk for developing blood clots in the legs or pelvis.
-If a blood clot moves to the lungs, the results can be fatal.
+Inferior vena cava (IVC) filters are utilized to prevent pulmonary embolism (PE) in patients who have or are at risk for developing blood clots in the legs or pelvis.
+If a blood clot moves to the lungs, the results can be deadly.
 When an IVC filter performs properly, it can be a lifesaving device.
 Retrievable IVC filters should be removed when the risk of PE has passed.
-A defective IVC filter can cause serious or fatal complications.
+A faulty IVC filter can cause serious or fatal complications.

 What is an IVC Filter?

-An IVC filter is a tiny cone-shaped device that looks like a metal cage.
-It is placed in the large vein in the abdomen that returns blood to the heart from the lower body.
-This vein is called the inferior vena cava.
-It is used to trap blood clots and prevent them from moving to the lungs and heart in people with a condition called deep vein thrombosis (DVT).
+An IVC filter is a small cone-shaped device that looks like a metal cage.
+It’s placed in the large vein in the abdomen that returns blood to the heart from the lower body.
+This vein known as the inferior vena cava, Is used to trap blood clots and prevent them from moving to the lungs and heart In people with a condition known as deep vein thrombosis (DVT).

-DVT occurs when blood clots develop in the legs or pelvis.
-If those clots, or large pieces of them break off and travel to the heart or lungs, they can cause severe complications or death.
+If these clots, or massive portions of these break off and go to the lungs or heart, they can result in severe complications or death.

 Who Needs an IVC Filter?

-An IVC filter is not the right solution for everyone with DVT or at risk for the condition.
-They are used in people who cannot take anticoagulant drugs and in cases where the drugs have not been effective.
+An IVC filter is not the ideal solution for everyone with DVT or at risk for the condition.
+They’re used in patients who cannot take anticoagulant medication and in most cases where the drugs haven’t been effective.

-Retrievable IVC filters are typically used when there is a temporary risk of DVT, due to an accidental injury, surgery or other medical treatments.
-Examples include:
+Retrievable IVC filters are usually used when there’s a temporary risk of DVT, because of an unintentional injury, surgery or other medical treatments.

 - Car accidents